 Michelle Doupe, Program Coordinator

-The youngest child to three older brothers, Michelle grew up in a rural Northern California town where "everybody knows everybody," with a love for the outdoors, close community, and an understanding that a life freely lived in service to others is a life well lived.
-Michelle received her undergraduate degree in Sociology from the University of California, Merced in 2015, during the pursuit of which she was an active volunteer in the city of Merced and participated in a Human Rights program abroad in Costa Rica.
-Immediately upon graduation, she began working in the nonprofit sector with homeless and in-crisis populations in Santa Barbara County, where her role coordinated care between multiple nonprofit agencies.
-It was during this time that she developed a passion for efficiency and professional development in the nonprofit world, as she saw many organizations struggling to do the great work they were looking to do and desired to find a solution.
-Since beginning her work at Team Giving in early 2017, she has been greatly encouraged by the collaboration in our region and proud to take part in supporting nonprofit organizations through the work of passionate community members and groups.
-Michelle lives in Roseville with her husband Patrick and their brand-new baby girl born in April of 2018.
+Michelle was raised in rural Northern California with a love for the outdoors, close community, and an understanding that a life freely lived in service to others is a life well lived.
+In 2015 she received her degree in Sociology from UC Merced, and upon graduation began her nonprofit career at a homeless shelter for families in transition.
+It was during this time that she developed a passion for efficiency and professional development in the nonprofit world, as she saw many organizations struggling to meet their mission and desired to find a solution.
+Michelle lives in Roseville with her husband Patrick and daughter Isobel.
 As a family they are guided by their Christian faith, with a desire to share the love of God with those around them in all that they do; their favorite activities include playing strategy board games, cooking and consuming breakfast foods with friends, and spending time outdoors.

-Ms. Lane is a seasoned multi-sector policy specialist.
-In her experience serving national, state, and local organizations, she has effectively built models that balance priorities and agendas from all of her key constituents.
-Her passion is achieving outcomes that drive social equity and contributing to the development of a workforce that supports California's state & regional economic goals.
-Most recently, Ms. Lane was the California State Deputy Diector for ReadyNation, a national business leader organization working to strengthen business through better policies for children and youth.
-Ms. Lane has served on the boards of the YMCA, Community Services Planning Council, Family Services Agency, and was a loaned executive for the United Way Capitol Campaign.
-She is a member of the Sacramento Metropolitan Chamber and an alumni of the Chamber's Leadership Sacramento program.
+Moreen Lane is the owner and connector for RR Strategies with over four decades of experience working with federal, state, and local organizations to build models that balance priorities and agendas from all key consituents at all levels.
+Prior to starting her own business, Moreen was the California State Deputy Director for ReadyNation, a national nonprofit business leader organization working to strengthen business and the economy through better policies for children and youth.
+In addition to her board service with Team Giving, Moreen serves with the NAWBO Sacramento Valley Foundation, NAWBO California Board and is a member of the California steering committee for Million Women Mentors California.
+Previously she has served on the baords of the YWCA, Community Services Planning Council, Family Services Agency, and was a loaned executive for the United Way Capitol Campaign.
+She is an alumnus of the Saframento Metropolitan Chamber's Leadership Sacramento program.

 Michael is a graduate of UCSB and Duke University School of Law.
 He obtained his license to practice in California in 2001, where he initially worked in the Bay Area.
 After the 9/11 attacks, he worked to obtain a commision in the US Army, where he eventually joined the Judge Advocate General's Corp.
 He served with the 40th Combat Aviation Brigade in Iraq during the war, and also served shorter tours in Italy, Korea, and Guatemala.
 In 2013, Micahel transferred to the Army Reserve and moved to Sacramento to establish a private practice.
 In November of 2014 Michael married his wife Melinda, with whom he has 2 children.
 Michael's practice is based out of Curtis Park south of Midtown, and specializes in estate planning for business and family.
 He is an active member of BNI and the Sacramento Metropolitan Chamber of Commerce.